hankzhang2003/spotify-billboard-analysis/README.md

 * **Tempo:** The overall estimated speed of a track in beats per minute (BPM).
 Corresponds to the average beat duration within the track.
 * **Time signature:** An estimate of how many beats are in each measure.
 Also known as meter.

+The columns 'url', 'Instance', 'Previous Week Position', 'Peak Position', 'Weeks on Chart', 'spotify_track_id', 'spotify_track_preview_url', 'spotify_track_album', and 'spotify_track_popularity' were dropped as they were not needed for this analysis.

+&nbsp;